Kcnarf/d3-voronoi-treemap/README.md

 Computes the **Voronoï treemap** for the specified [d3-hierarchy](https://github.com/d3/d3-hierarchy#hierarchy), where *root* is the root node of the hierarchy, assigning a *polygon* property on the root and its descendants.
 A polygon is represented as an array of points \[*x*, *y*\] where *x* and *y* are the point coordinates, a *site* field that refers to its site (ie. with x, y and weight retrieved from the original data), and a *site.originalObject* field that refers to the corresponding element in *data*.
 Polygons are open: they do not contain a closing point that duplicates the first point; a triangle, for example, is an array of three points.
 Polygons are also counterclockwise (assuming the origin ⟨0,0⟩ is in the top-left corner).

-As others d3-hierarchy layouts, the Voronoï treemap layout uses the *value* property of each node, considering it as its weight.
-Hence, you **must** call [root.sum](https://github.com/d3/d3-hierarchy#node_sum) before passing the hierarchy to the Voronoï treemap layout, in order to set the _value_ property of each node (root, intermediates and leaves) to its appropriate weight.
+As others d3-hierarchy layouts (rectangular treemap, or circle packing), the Voronoï treemap layout considers the weight of a node to be the *value* propertyof that node.
+Hence, you **must** call [root.sum](https://github.com/d3/d3-hierarchy#node_sum) before passing the hierarchy to the Voronoï treemap layout, in order to properly set the _value_ property of each node (root, intermediates and leaves).
+For example, considering that your original nested data have leaves with a *weight* property, you must use ```rootNode.sum(function(d){ return d.weight; })```.

 <a name="voronoiTreemap_clip" href="#voronoiTreemap_clip">#</a> <i>voronoiTreemap</i>.<b>clip</b>([<i>clip</i>])